 All students should consult the Graduate Course Catalog to identify prerequisites for courses prior to registration.
-If a student has experiential or academic background that may be the equivalent of the specific academic prerequisite for a course, he or she may contact the instructor for written permission to enroll.
+If a student has experiential or academic background that may be the equivalent of the specific academic prerequisite for a course, they may contact the instructor for written permission to enroll.